Jump to navigation

 Appendix 2: Resource Information

 The Town of Estes Park and Larimer County are planning the upcoming public process to rewrite the Estes Valley Comprehensive Plan, with the majority of the public process expected to occur in 2019 and 2020.
 The current Estes Valley Comprehensive Plan establishes land use, community design, growth management, mobility and circulation, housing, scenic and environmental quality, economy, and intergovernmental coordination policies for the Estes Valley.
 The Town and County share a goal of updating the current Comprehensive Plan with a new plan that includes 21st century goals and policies, drawing extensively from the ideas of community members.
 Useful elements in the existing plan may be retained or updated.
-The first outreach component is expected to be a survey announced in late September 2018.

 The Comprehensive Plan Advisory Committee convenes with a primary goal of setting the framework for the process to help guide staff and the consultants hired to facilitate the process.
 The advisory committee consists of Town and County staff and elected officials.
 Members are Trustee Ron Norris (Chair), County Commissioner Tom Donnelly, Trustee Marie Cenac (Alternate), Planning Commissioner Robert Foster, Larimer County Planners Michael Whitley and Matt Lafferty, and Community Development Director Randy Hunt.
 The committee generally meets twice monthly, with meeting agendas posted here.